immanelg/mdopen/README.md

 # mdopen
 Quickly preview local markdown files in browser with GitHub-like look.

-Written in Rust.
+Doesn't use GitHub API, but just compiles markdown to HTML in Rust.

 # Installation